Taking a short break or holiday

-Taking a break and having a holiday can do you the world of good.
-A change of scenery can give you a fresh outlook and help to recharge your batteries; whether it’s a short local break or a longer holiday going further afield.
+Taking a break or having a holiday can do you the world of good.
+A change of scenery can give you a fresh outlook and help to recharge your batteries.
+Whether it’s a short local break, a trip abroad or a longer holiday going further afield.

-When you are arranging a holiday, there can be a number of things to think about to help it to run smoothly.
+There can be a number of things to think about to help it to run smoothly.
 You may need to think about arranging extra support and check that you can access the facilities you need, if you have a disability or are caring for someone on the trip.
 The following checklist should help you with this.

-Using a travel agent – Make sure that any travel agent you use is a member of ABTA, the Travel Assosiation who represent UK travel agents and tour operators.
+Using a travel agent make sure that any travel agent you use is a member of ABTA, the Travel Association who represent UK travel agents and tour operators.
 Travel agents who are members display an ABTA symbol in their windows so that you can easily recognise whether they are a member.

-Hiring a car – If you are planning to hire a car in the UK or abroad, check with the care hire company that you can get insurance cover first.
+Hiring a car if you are planning to hire a car in the UK or abroad, check with the care hire company that you can get insurance cover first.
 Many companies have restrictions on age and you may find that you can’t get the insurance cover that you want.
-Visit ageuk.co.uk for more information.
+Visit Age UK for more information.

-Electronic System for Travel Application (ESTA) – this gives you permission to travel to the US without a Visa.
+Electronic System for Travel Application (ESTA) gives you permission to travel to the US without a Visa.

-Travel insurance – You don’t have to buy your insurance from the travel company that you book your holiday with.
+Travel insurance: you don’t have to buy your insurance from the travel company that you book your holiday with.
 Shop around to make sure that you have the type of insurance that fits your needs and covers all of the activities that you intend to do on your holiday.
 Buy travel insurance with healthcare cover for your condition.
 Your EHIC or GHIC will cover medically necessary treatment.

 Many companies offer annual travel insurance cover, which might work out cheaper for you, depending on the number of holidays you take each year.
 If you are travelling in the UK, you may already be covered under your existing home contents insurance.